docuracy/desCartes/README.md

 ---

+## Customisation & Funding

+You are free to share and adapt this software yourself, subject to proper attribution as detailed in [the license](https://github.com/docuracy/desCartes/blob/main/LICENSE.md), but **commissions for customised development are very welcome!**

-**Development and server costs are entirely self-funded.
-Please [donate](https://ko-fi.com/docuracy) if you can.
-Commissions for customised development are welcome!**
+**Development and server costs are otherwise entirely self-funded.
+Please [donate](https://ko-fi.com/docuracy) if you can.**

 Follow [@docuracy](https://twitter.com/docuracy) on Twitter or [@stephengadd@mstdn.social](https://mstdn.social/@stephengadd) on Mastodon for updates.